Namibia must rate as one of Africa's greatest birding destinations:

 report.

-We also offer self-drive tours.
 Please contact us or consult

 our birdfinding guide book 'The

-Southern African Birdfinder' for further trip planning
+Southern African Birdfinder' for further information on Namibia and the Okavango.

 'Again, my warmest thanks